xmidt-org/xmidt/deploy/docker-compose/README.md

 # Deploying XMiDT

-## Docker
+## Docker/awscli

 In order to deploy into Docker, make sure [Docker is installed](https://docs.docker.com/install/).
+Additionally for goaws, make sure that awscli is intalled.

 #### Deploy
 _**Note**_: While Tr1d1um is not part of XMiDT(it is WebPA), it is recommended to be